since the initial screenings of Canadian director John Greyson's brilliant film Lilies, writes OutUK's Stevie Gardiner. This exotic

 Best Art Direction (Sandra Kybartas)

-The film is released in the UK on DVD
+The film is still available in the UK on DVD, cert 15, from

 Amazon.